 He stands at a big 6’2”, never stops moving, and keeps a dip of tobacco tucked in his lip.
 He’s got two horses hitched to his trailer, and when the colt gets testy with the mare, Whitfield pivots and hisses, “Hey!
 If you kick her, I’m gonna whoop your ass.”
 The colt calms right down.

-We’re at the 102nd Calgary Stampede—Whitfield’s 24th—and he’s competing in tie-down roping: one of the Stampede’s six rodeo events.
+We’re at the 102nd Calgary Stampede—Fred Whitfield’s 24th—and he’s competing in tie-down roping: one of the Stampede’s six rodeo events.
 He’s turning 47 next month, yet the Texan is beating guys half his age.

-“This is the 2005 World Champion buckle,” Whitfield says, pointing at the gorgeous piece of gold metalwork fixed to his custom-tooled ‘FW’ leather belt.
+“This is the 2005 World Champion buckle,” Whitfield says, pointing at the gorgeous piece of gold metalwork fixed to his custom-tooled FW leather belt.
 “It’s the last one I won, so it’s the one I wear all the time.
-It’s worth about $18,000 if you had to replace it, and I’ve got eight of them.”
+It’s worth about $18,000 if you had to replace it.
+I’ve got eight of them.”

 “You see this scar on my face?” he says pointing to the slender slash that runs down his left cheek from the top of his chin.
 “It happened in 1989.
 I was in a bar and some guys said, ‘We’re gonna whoop your ass—you better leave,’ and I said, ‘Well, I guess I got an ass-whoopin’ coming because I’m not going anywhere.”

 A half-black, half-Indian man was lusting after Whitfield’s girlfriend at an all-black rodeo in Oakland, California.
-The guy slashed.
+The guy went after him with a knife.
 Whitfield hit back with a lug wrench.
-And he hit back, again and again.
-Until the guy couldn’t walk.
+He hit back, again and again, until the guy couldn’t walk.

 “I don’t consider myself a famous person,” Whitfield says, “but I consider myself a fortunate person because I’ve had a lot of success in a sport where the percentage of African Americans is less than five percent.”

-Early cowboys like cow-biting Bill Pickett, and bull riders Myrtis Dightman and Charlie Sampson paved the way.
-They were seldom judged for how they really rode, and even in the 1960s, black cowboys like Dightman were being forced to do their events after crowds had packed up and gone home.
+Early cowboys, like cow-biting Bill Pickett, and bull riders Myrtis Dightman and Charlie Sampson paved the way.
+They were seldom judged for how they really rode—even in the 1960s, black cowboys like Dightman were being forced to do their events after crowds had packed up and gone home.

-Whitfield has experienced his fair share of white trash ignorance too.
+Whitfield has experienced his fair share of white-trash ignorance too.
 Racism in rodeo isn’t as bad as it used to be, but it’s far from perfect.
 Ignorant creeps will still shout “Nigger” at rodeos in some parts of America.
 He used to fight back—now he walks away.
-But some parts of rodeo just won’t change.
+Some parts of rodeo just won’t change.

 I’ve seen him rope.

 A scared little calf runs into the arena, and Whitfield comes after it on a horse, spinning his lasso in one hand with a tie in his teeth.
-He ropes the calf around the neck, flies off the horse, then flips the calf and binds three of its legs.
-He does this in 7.4 seconds.
+He ropes the calf around the neck, flies off the horse, then flips the calf and binds three of its legs, all in 7.4 seconds.